HomeTriviaFood & CultureCroissant

 ✗ FALSE

 Frozen croissant dough was commercialized by an American company, not a French baker.
-The French were skeptical at first.
+The French were initially skeptical of frozen dough.

 Click to reveal answer ›